 What a mess.

 The book teaches you the psychology of that and also why it’s important to ask the other person questions, so that you make them feel important.
 It’s very easy to feel wrapped up in yourself, especially if you are excited about the direction of your life.
-I’ve been a major culprit of this and the book was a welcome slap in my Movembering duckface.

 The book also includes indispensable knowledge on:

 .
 How to make people feel important/special when in your presence.

 .
 How to win people around to your way of thinking, without having an argument.

 .
 How to handle conflict and difficult customers.

 .
 The power of praise.

 …this is to name only a few drops in a very huge and wise ocean.

 The book rightly points out that there is a huge difference between taking a genuine interest in someone’s life and being a little kiss-arse.
 And it does an excellent job of highlighting the disparity between the two.